Data Analytics

 Core Modules

-• Database and Analytics Programming
+• Analytics Programming and Data Visualisation

-• Data Governance in Ethics
+• Data Governance, Ethics and Sustainability

 • Business Intelligence and Business Analytics

-• Data Intensive Architectures
+• Data Intensive Scalable Systems*

-• Domain Applications for Predictive Analytics
+• Domain Applications*

 Entry requirements

-Laptop Requirements
+Laptop Requirement

 This programme has a BYOD (Bring Your Own Device) policy.
 Specifically, students are expected to successfully participate in lectures, laboratories and projects using a portable computer (laptop/notebook) with a substantial hardware configuration.
-The minimal suitable configuration is 8GB of RAM (16GB are recommended); a modern 64-bit x86 multi-core processor (Intel i5 or superior); 250+ GB of available space in hard disk; WiFi card; and a recent version of Ubuntu, macOS, or Windows.
+The minimal suitable configuration is 8GB of RAM (16GB are recommended); a modern 64-bit x86 multicore processor (Intel i5 or superior); 250+ GB of available space in hard disk; WiFi card; and a recent version of Ubuntu, macOS, or Windows.

 It is the responsibility of each student to ensure their computer is functioning correctly and that they have full administrator rights.
 NCI IT cannot provide support for these personal devices.